uefcancer/Deepdensity/README.md

 ```
 python train.py --data_path /path/to/data --dataset dataset_name --logs_file_path test_output/logs/abc.txt --model_save_path test_output/models/abc.pth --num_epochs 5
 ```
+- To store the output files in the desired format, create the following folders:
+     - Log file: `test_output/logs/abc.txt`
+     - Model file: `test_output/models/abc.pth`

+- Replace `abc` with the desired name for your log and model files.
+This format ensures that the logs and models are saved in separate folders for better organization.

 #
 ## 4. Hyper paramter information